 Whether it's just for a day or a long weekend under the stars, the Escape the Pavement team offers outdoor adventures for everyone.
 For first-timers, dip your toe into camping with a short day trip and some camping 101 stacked with tutorials on setting up a tent, cooking outdoors and building a campfire.
 For the more experienced camper, sign up for the long hall with overnight camping.

 Travel the hippest parts of Htown with the 16-person Pedal Party, an entirely pedal-powered bike that doubles as a fully mobile pub.
-Also called the "Party Bike", Pedal Party offers rentals with routes along Midtown, Washington Ave., the Heights, and Montrose.
+Also called the "Party Bike", Pedal Party offers rentals with routes along Midtown, Washington Ave., The Heights and Montrose.
 Customize your groups' pub crawl or dinner plans with the hottest ride in Houston.

 Many people are unaware that beneath the bustling streets of Downtown Houston is an equally bustling maze of tunnels that stretch more than 7 miles.
 These subterranean passages are more like malls where many Downtown office workers go to find food at dozens of restaurants, products and gifts at boutiques and sundry stores and services at banks and other companies.
-On Discover Houston Tours Taste of the Tunnels Tour, you'll travel the underground city in search of some delectable bites.

 Into beer?
 Houston is home to the state's oldest craft brewery along with some of its newest.
 Most of the breweries offer tasting tours at least one day a week.
 Learn how some of your favorite brews are made and sample the product along the way.
 Not a bad way to spend an afternoon.

-Texas Tour Connection provides tours to the Galleria as well as area outlet malls for those looking for a retail fix.
+Shoppers and Antiquers Texas Tour Connection provides tours to the Galleria as well as area outlet malls for those looking for a retail fix.
 Others might prefer the company's excursions north to the quiet community of Old Town Spring where small boutiques, antique shops and gift stores mix with old fashioned restaurants.
 Spring was founded as a railroad town and has retained much of that century-old charm.

 These are only a few of the many tours offered around town.
 Visit our Tours page for more ideas.